PedroFeliciano/Calculadora-Angular/README.md

-# Calculadora-Angular
-Um projeto angular para aprender a utilizar a estrutura do framework
+## Um projeto angular para aprender a utilizar a estrutura do framework

 Nesse projeto aprendi a utilização de: